Viktor Pešta: Move down to Light Heavyweight

 Pešta was expected to face Csaba Hocz at OKTAGON 16 on September 26, 2020.
 However, Pešta tested positive for COVID-19 and was replaced by Alexander Poppeck.

 Pešta faced Ildemar Alcântara at OKTAGON 20 on December 30, 2020.
 He won the bout via TKO in the first round.

 Pešta faced Riccardo Nosiglia at OKTAGON 24 on May 29, 2021.
 He won the bout via TKO after ground and pounding Nosiglia.

 Pešta faced Stephan Puetz for the OKTAGON MMA Light Heavyweight Championship at OKTAGON 28 on September 25, 2021.
 He won the bout via doctor stoppage after the doctor ended the bout after the third round due to a nose injury.

 Professional Fighters League

 Pešta faced Omari Akhmedov on April 23, 2022 at PFL 1.
 He lost the bout after getting knocked out in first round.

 Pešta faced Rob Wilkinson on June 17, 2022 at PFL 4.
 He lost the bout via TKO stoppage in the first round.

 Konfrontacja Sztuk Walki

-On January 9, 2023, it was announced that Pešta signed with KSW.
+On January 9, 2023, it was announced that Pešta signed with KSW, with him making his debut at KSW 86: Wikłacz vs. Przybysz 4 on September 16, 2023 against Filip Stawowy, in a bout that saw him submit his opponent in the first round via rear-naked choke.

+Pešta faced Szymon Bajor on December 16, 2023 at KSW 89: Bartosiński vs. Parnasse, losing the bout via split decision.